shafwar/shafwar/README.md

 ---

-I’m a passionate developer from Indonesia with a strong focus on Software Engineering and Frontend Development.
-I’m also expanding into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering, while continuously building impactful applications with future-driven technologies.
+I’m Shafi, a developer from Indonesia who’s passionate about building software that makes an impact.
+My main focus is Software Engineering and Frontend Development, but I’m also diving deeper into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering.

-I focus not only on coding, but also on **Problem Solving & System Design** — areas where AI still struggles.
-Understanding business needs, creating solid architectures, and making strategic decisions are skills I constantly sharpen to build impactful solutions.

-Currently developing full-stack apps with **React, Next.js, Node.js**, exploring **Machine Learning & Data Science**, deploying projects with **Railway, Vercel, Docker**, and diving into **Cybersecurity & System Design**.
+I enjoy solving problems, designing systems, and learning new technologies that push the future of IT forward.
+Right now, I’m working on full-stack apps with **React, Next.js, Node.js**, exploring **Machine Learning**, and experimenting with deployments on **Vercel, Docker, and more**.

 ---